phillipian/State-of-the-Academy-2019/README.md

 ## CSS/JS Notes
 - [x] Description is one column
-- Header banner can be shorter
-- With smaller graphs, 2 columns with masonry
 - Mobile responsive
 - Top navbar transitions:
   - [x] color fade